nedbat/coveragepy/doc/config.rst

 for storing or reporting coverage.
 This value can include a path to another directory.

+.. _config_run_disable_warnings:

+``disable_warnings`` (multi-string): a list of warnings to disable.
+Warnings that can be disabled include a short string at the end, the name of the warning.
+See :ref:`cmd_warnings` for specific warnings.

 ``debug`` (multi-string): a list of debug options.
 See :ref:`the run --debug option <cmd_run_debug>` for details.